gigya/cdc-starter-kit/docs/advanced.md

  ![Add Gigya Demo url](img/advanced/1-apikey-not-valid.png)

-In order to do that, go to your Settings inside Gigya Console, and add this url to your **trusted urls** section:
+To whitelist your url, go to your Settings inside Gigya Console, and add this url to your **trusted urls** section:

 - ```gigyademo.com/*```